The Substance (2024)

 Analysis:

-The film has themes of misogyny, vanity, addiction, essentially the pursuit of beauty in a shallow and insecure industry where your appearance is everything.
+The film has themes of misogyny, vanity, addiction, essentially the struggle for relevancy and pursuit of beauty in a shallow and insecure industry where your appearance is everything.
 It's a decent theme, but there's nothing else behind the mirror and it doesn't reveal or explore any new ideas that audiences don't already know about Hollywood.

 Conclusion: